BushyToaster88/dockerised-emailserver/README.md

 # Dockerized Mail Server

-A Dockerized setup for Postfix, Dovecot, SpamAssassin, and MySQL.
+A Dockerized setup for Postfix, Dovecot, SpamAssassin, and MySQL with TLS/SSL

 ## Getting Started